Sorangon/Level-Up-Sketch-Open-Project/README.md

 There's a shader for each effect.
 You can found those into <b>"Assets/Sketch/Samples/Shaders"</b>

-Also the data pattern generation is managed by the script <b>"Assets/Global/Scripts/DataPatternGenerator.cs"</b>
+Also the data pattern generation is managed by the script <b>"Assets/Global/Scripts/DataPatternGenerator.cs"</b>.
-the script has no external dependency and could be used as it is on an external project, so feel free to import it on other projects.
+It has no external dependency and could be used as it is on an external project.

 !["Sample Scene"](\~Documentation\Sample_Scene.gif)